ScTiger1311/Games/README.md

 Instrumental cover of "Spooky Scary Skeletons" - https://www.youtube.com/watch?v=gVM9pb__c6M

+# Special Thanks
+Nathaniel Daniel for hosting the game on https://www.nanopi.ml/games/platformer, making the live scoreboard and level creator

 # Developer Notes
 Got an idea for a level or mechanic?
 Use the level builder and sumbit the exported .txt file to me.

 Don't give up! skeleton